 Grid-tied or off-grid?

 If you are connected to the electric grid, you can connect your system to the grid.
 This allows you to buy utility power when the wind isn't blowing, rather than requiring battery backup.
 In addition, when your wind system is generating more electricity than you're consuming, this electricity can flow back onto the grid if your utility has an active net-metering program.
 This allows your electric meter to spin backwards for a credit.
-NorthWestern Energy electric customers can get more information about net metering by contacting them directly.
-If you buy your electricity from an electric cooperative or from Montana-Dakota Utilities, contact your energy provider for information about their net-metering policy.
+Contact your electric utility for information about their net-metering policy.

 How much will it cost?

 The price of a small wind system varies enormously - anywhere from $5,000 to $50,000 - depending on the size of the turbine, the tower height, location, and other factors.
 The best way to minimize the cost of any renewable energy system is to conserve energy in your home first, so that your needs can be met with a smaller renewable energy system.
 Check out our conservation resources.
 In addition, incentives and tax credits may be available to significantly reduce the price of small wind systems.